 Our Advanced Access centers provide short-term psychiatric services, emergency clinical assessments, mental health and substance use crisis stabilization and first evaluations for voluntary and involuntary commitments.

 Are you facing a personal crisis situation such as illness, a death in the family, unforeseen damage to your home, or a period of hospitalization due to medical needs?
 Crisis Respite Services offer temporary assistance and relief when the caregiver for a person with intellectual/developmental disabilities faces a personal emergency and is unable to provide needed care during this time.
 We offer: • Caregiver Relief • Shelter • Meals • Leisure activities • and an experienced and compassionate staff trained in NCI and CPR/FA.

 CIT Training includes 40 hours of specialized training for law enforcement that helps them identify a person having a mental health/substance use crisis, teaches how to safely de-escalate the person, and helps them connect the person with needed help and resources in the community.

 FBC services offer intensive, community-based therapeutic interventions for individuals in crisis situations as a viable alternative to expensive hospitalization.
-In a secure, 24-hour facility (such as The Harbor in Wilmington and the Neil Dobbins Center (NDC) in Asheville), RHA provides crisis stabilization and short-term mental health services (including evaluation, therapy and treatment, and behavioral/medication management) for adults with mental illness.
+RHA’s three FBC facilities include The Harbor in Wilmington, Foothills Regional Treatment Center in Lenoir, and Neil Dobbins Center (NDC) in Asheville.
+In these secure, 24-hour facilities, RHA provides crisis stabilization and short-term mental health services (including evaluation, therapy and treatment, and behavioral/medication management) for adults with mental illness.
 Upon discharge from Facility-Based Crisis services, all individuals receive a detailed discharge plan that includes links to important community supports and services and a crisis coordination plan.